 OSHA's efforts to protect workers' safety and health are built on the foundation of a strong, fair, and effective enforcement program.
-OSHA seeks to assist the majority of employers who want to do the right thing while focusing its enforcement resources on sites in high hazard industries -- especially those with high injury and illness rates.
+OSHA seeks to assist the majority of employers who want to do the right thing while focusing its enforcement resources because some products used in your salon or shop are on sites in high hazard industries -- especially those with high injury and illness rates.